matteoscordino/python-MCP990x-sensor/README.md

-# python-AT30TS00-sensor
+# python-MCP990x-sensor
-Python module for AT30TS00 temperature sensor reading.
-It uses I2C to talk to the AT30TS00.
+Python module for MCP990x family temperature sensor reading.
+It uses I2C to talk to the MCP990x.